Young Londoners affected by Sexual Violence

 What does the support look like?

-The Safer London Caseworker will work with them on a one-to-one basis and the intervention is tailored to meet the young Londoner’s needs.
+The Safer London Caseworker will work with young Londoners on a one-to-one basis and the intervention is tailored to meet the young Londoner’s needs.
 This includes support and guidance around safety awareness, improving health and emotional well-being, as well as improving relationships with peers and family dynamics.
-Sessions are delivered in a place that is safe for the young Londoner, whether this be at school or elsewhere in the community.

 Young Londoners may also be allocated a secondary worker who specialises in any of the areas of emotional wellbeing, housing and resettlement, education, training and employment and harmful sexual behaviours.